← All case studies

 Designing Games

-Four games in development.
-Zero published.
-The process is the interesting part.
+Five games in active development.
+The design process is where the interesting questions live.

 The situation

 I design board and card games.
-Not as a side project I tinker with occasionally; as a serious creative practice where I'm working through real design problems every week.
-I currently have four games in various stages of development: Ichthyomancers, Neighborhood Crawler, Pixel Drifters, and Unplayable Characters.
+Not as a side project I tinker with occasionally; as a serious creative practice where I’m working through real design problems every week.
+I currently have five games in various stages of development: Breaking Ground, Ichthyomancers, Unplayable Characters, Neighborhood Crawler, and Pixel Drifters.

-None of them are published.
-None of them are finished.
+None of them are finished yet.
 And honestly, the design process is more interesting than the finished product would be on a shelf; game design is where my thinking about experience and systems is most visible.

 What game design actually is